Quality SEO isn’t cheap.

-Budget is one of the biggest considerations in an SEO campaign.
-No matter how much traffic you gain, how many new leads you close, and how much total money your strategy makes you, none of that matters if your inbound revenue is still less than what you’re spending on a campaign.
+No matter how much traffic you gain, how many new leads you close, and how much total money your SEO strategy makes you, none of that matters if your recurring revenue is still less than what you’re spending on SEO pricing.

 You don’t want this to happen to you: